CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 </details>
 <br/>

 ## Step 4: Prepare and Configure ESXi Hosts as NSX-T Transport Nodes

-Preparing hosts entails NSX Manager deploying and installing NSX VIBs (i.e.kernel modues) and configuring the NSX tunnel endpoints and participation in the N-VDS overlay fabric.
+To prepare hosts for NSX-T,  NSX-T Manager will deploy and install NSX VIBs (i.e.kernel modues), configure the NSX tunnel endpoints, which enables host participation in the N-VDS overlay fabric.

  4.1 From the NSX Manager UI go to the `System > Get Started` page and click `SET UP TRANSPORT NODES`